LLM Group

 Part-time students may enroll in as few as one course per semester and as many as three courses per semester.
 Part-time students must complete the same required curriculum prescribed for full-time students, although the sequence and timing of such courses obviously will vary for the part-timer.
 To the extent possible, part-time students must take required courses before taking elective courses.
 An individual curriculum plan will be developed for each part-timer upon admission.
 Part-time students are allowed a full three-year period to complete all requirements of the degree.

 The required core curriculum stresses those subjects of fundamental importance to all international lawyers, and a diverse elective curriculum allows students a wide range of choices to pursue their own individual career interests in public as well as in private international law.
 The curriculum includes a practical skills requirement in the international area.
 Additionally, it features special courses designed exclusively for foreign-educated attorneys.
-Stetson offers a mandatory two-week introductory course for foreign-educated students enrolled in the LL.M. program designed to facilitate the process of understanding and overcoming the challenges of the study of law in different legal and educational systems.
+Stetson offers a mandatory two-week introductory course for foreign-educated students enrolled in the LLM program designed to facilitate the process of understanding and overcoming the challenges of the study of law in different legal and educational systems.

 Required Courses

-• United States Legal Systems* (3 credits)
+• U.S. Legal Systems* (3 credits)

 • International Law (3 credits)

 *These two courses are required exclusively for foreign-trained students.
-Students that possess an American J.D. must enroll in elective courses in lieu of them and shall comply with the writing requirement through Independent Research or enrollment in a seminar.
+Students that possess an American JD must enroll in elective courses in lieu of them and shall comply with the writing requirement through Independent Research or enrollment in a seminar.

-Spring
+Spring (12-13 credits):

-• International Practicum** (3 credits)
+• International Business Transactions (3 credits)

 • International Litigation and Arbitration (3 credits)